 Best advice?
 Walk away from the table.
 Just walk away.

 8 | Eat slowly and make the meal last longer

 This goes hand in hand with the tip above.
 If you take the time to enjoy and savor the plate of food you took, you won’t be as likely to want more.

 Aside from the obvious implications of over-imbibing, alcohol, particularly mixed drinks, can add lots of calories and carbs to the meal.
 If you drink, have one and be done.

 10 | Keep to a regular workout plan

 Don’t make the mistake of thinking, “oh well, it’s the holidays and I’m going to blow it anyway, so why bother working out?”.

 No, my friend, don’t do that!
 Maintain your regular workouts – you DO exercise, right?? – and you’ll be doing yourself a favor in the New Year.

-It really is possible to enjoy holiday eating without gaining weight, as long as you are willing to plan ahead a little bit and be true to yourself.
-Remember these 10 holiday eating tips and you’ll do well.
+Eating smart during the holidays is not only possible, it is very do-able, as long as you are willing to plan ahead a little bit and be true to yourself.
+Remember these 10 smart holiday eating tips and you’ll do well.

 Like this post?
 Share it!